First Men in the Moon (1964 film): Plot

 They eventually crash land on the lunar surface.
 Both men don deep sea diving suits.
 While exploring, Bedford and Cavor fall down a shaft, where there is breathable air.
 They discover the insectoid Selenites, living beneath the surface in large caverns.
 (Cavor coins this name for the creatures after the Greek goddess of the Moon, Selene).
 While being herded by them, Bedford attacks a group of Selenites out of fear, killing several, despite Cavor's horrified protests.
 After escaping, the two men discover that the sphere, still containing Kate, has been dragged into the underground city.

 They are attacked by a giant caterpillar-like "Moon Bull", which pursues them until the Selenites dispatch it with their ray weapons.
 The Selenites quickly learn English and interrogate Cavor, who believes they wish to exchange scientific knowledge.
 Cavor speaks with the "Grand Lunar", their ruler.
 Bedford assumes that Cavor, and presumably all humanity, is on trial.
 He attempts to kill the Grand Lunar with the elephant gun, failing because of Cavor's interference.
 Bedford manages to find and board the sphere.
 Cavor refuses to go with him, for reasons he will not explain.

 Bedford and Kate return to Earth.
 He states that they came down in the sea off the coast of Zanzibar, their sphere sinking without trace.
 They swam ashore.

 In the present, Bedford, the UN party, and newspaper reporters watch on television as the astronauts find the Selenites' underground city deserted and decaying.
 The city begins to crumble and collapse, forcing the astronauts to hastily retreat to the surface.
 Seconds later, the entire city is completely destroyed.
 The commentator speculates that the Selenites have succumbed to some disease to which they had no immunity.
-Bedford recalls Cavor had a severe cold.
+Bedford recalls, "Poor Cavor!
+He did have such a terrible cold".